 - Check prices & reviews: Agoda

-- Francoile ($$) – The bed and breakfast on Naoshima island has only two rooms.
-Located at Honmura Port, each room comes with twin beds in a modern and clean interior.
+- Francoile ($$) – The bed and breakfast on Naoshima Island has only two rooms.
+Located at Honmura Port, each room has twin beds and a modern and clean interior.
 There’s a cafe downstairs.
 This is an excellent choice if you want to stay on Naoshima art island.

 - Osaka-ya Shokudo ($) – located near Uno Station, the homey restaurant serves grilled fish set with rice, miso soup and side dishes for about ¥600.

-- Omachido ($) – just minutes away from Uno Ferry Port, you can experience one of the most delicious desserts you will ever have!
-The restaurant’s specialty is a shaved-ice dessert with your favourite fruit.
+- Omachido ($) – just minutes away from Uno Ferry Port, you can try a shaved-ice dessert with your favourite fruit.

 - Little Plum ($) – a popular choice in Miyanoura Port that serves delicious food and great cocktails.

-- Chichu Cafe ($$) – located inside the Chichu Art Museum, you can enjoy a coffee or lunch with a magnificent view of Seto Inland Sea.
+- Chichu Cafe ($$) – inside the Chichu Art Museum, you can enjoy a coffee or lunch with a magnificent view of the Seto Inland Sea.

 - Bollard Coffee ($) – under Hym Hostel in Uno, the coffee shop serves a great espresso.